 In Brazil, hunting of wild animals is not permitted.
 However, ranching and farming are allowed (Coutinho et al. 1998), and new legislation for the management of the Pantanal caiman - including a head-starting program - is under evaluation by the Federal and State Governments.
 The aim is to implement an adult caiman harvesting quota in the Brazilian Pantanal.
 This program is based principally on proposals by Coutinho (2000).
+So far there is one ranching operation working in the Brazilian Pantanal region.

-In Argentina, four ranching programs are utilising C. yacare (Larriera et al. 2008); two in Formosa Province, one in Corrientes Province, and one in Chaco Province.
+In Argentina, three ranching programs are utilizing C. yacare (Larriera et al. 2008); two in Formosa Province, and one in Corrientes Province.
 Together, they produce around 15,000 skins per year.
-Recently, a harvesting program was approved by the Federal and State Governments, to collect wild adult caimans from Bañado la Estrella, Formosa, northern Argentina.
+However, the Corrientes program and one of the Formosa programs have not harvested C. yacare eggs in the last few years.